Starting Over Later in Life: What If Your Greatest Adventure Hasn't Happened Yet?

 Rediscover Your Passions: Take some time for introspection.
 What truly lights you up?
 What did you love to do before life got in the way?
 What gave you joy as a little kid?
 (I write that last question knowing that not everyone had a supportive, safe, nurturing, and loving childhood, and I see you and feel you and hear you.)
 Make a list of your interests, no matter how frivolous they may seem.
 This is the fertile ground from which your next chapter will grow.

 Do Your Research: Once you have an idea of what you might want to do, dive deep.
 Talk to people who are already in that field.
-Google is your friend.
+Google is also your friend.
 What does a typical day look like?
 What are the challenges?
 What are the rewards?
 This will help you make an informed decision and avoid romanticizing a new career.

 Upskill and Reskill: Don't be afraid to go back to school, take a course, sign up for a class, or even a meetup group.
 Continuous learning is essential for everyone, regardless of age.
 Brushing up on specific skills or acquiring new qualifications is not only invaluable but will also boost your confidence.
-You'll also meet some cool and interesting people, make new friends, and establish valuable connections.
+You'll also meet some cool and interesting people, maybe make new friends, and establish valuable connections.

 Embrace the Beginner's Mindset: Be prepared to be a beginner again.
 It can be humbling, especially if you're used to being an expert in your field.
 But there's also an incredible freedom in not having all the answers.
 Allow yourself to be curious and to make mistakes.
 It's all part of the learning process.